• Skip to primary navigation

 What is Indian Dahl

 Daal (which can also be spelled Dal/Dahl/Dhal) is a stew of lentils, cooked with delectable spices.
-Many dahls are made with red lentils, that interestingly turn yellow when cooked, and then are served with Naan.
+Most dahls are made with red lentils or yellow lentils.
+The red lentils interestingly turn yellow when cooked, and dahls are typically served with Naan.
 Naan is a popular soft Indian flatbread that you will have had if you’ve ever been to an Indian restaurant.

 They taste amazing together.